-For many of the female fitness enthusiasts out there entering a period of bulking can be slightly frightening.
-While many of the females around you are trying desperately to lose weight you are actually wanting to gain weight.
+For many female fitness enthusiasts, entering a period of bulking can be slightly frightening.
+After all, while many of the females around you are trying desperately to lose weight, you are actually trying to gain weight.

-Some people will start questioning why you would ever want to do this and may even make negative remarks regarding your newly developed muscle mass.
-Learning to block this out and not let it bother you is critical to ensuring you see success on your winter bulk.
+Some people will start questioning why you would ever want to do this, and may even make negative remarks regarding your newly developed muscle mass.
+Learning to block this out and not let it bother you is critical to ensuring success with your winter bulk.

 Females Don't Get Huge

-Not only is this due to the lower levels of testosterone in a female's body but also do to the contrasting high levels of estrogen.
+Not only is this due to the lower levels of testosterone in a female's body, but also due to the contrasting high levels of estrogen.
 This creates a hormonal environment that is simply not the best for adding muscle mass.
-That isn't to say it can't be done, just that you are not going to have as easy of a time as a 25-year old male would for example.
+That isn't to say it can't be done, just that you are not going to have as easy of a time as a 25-year-old male would.

 Building Muscle Takes Food

-The next thing to keep in mind is that adding muscle TAKES FOOD!
-Most females are not going to have luck trying to gain muscle mass consuming a 1600 calorie diet.
-This may work for a few who are smaller in nature and don't require as many calories to function but many females are going to find they need to enter into the 2000+ calorie per day range to see noticeable effects.
+The next thing to keep in mind is that adding muscle requires food!
+Most females are not going to have much luck trying to gain muscle mass while consuming a 1600-calorie diet.
+This may work for a few who are smaller in nature and don't require as many calories to function, but many females are going to find they need to enter into the 2000+ calorie per day range to see noticeable effects.

-Definitely don't go out and gorge yourself with food as then you would add a lot more body fat in this process but don't be afraid to up your calories either.
+Definitely don't go out and gorge yourself with food—you would add a lot more body fat in this process—but don't be afraid to up your calories either.